 I just love the large, heart-shaped brunnera leaves.
 Some varieties (Like Jack Frost) have variegated foliage of silver and green.
 Clusters of tiny blue flowers (similar in shape to a forget-me-not) bloom each spring.
 Brunnera generally prefers moist soil and grow in zones 3-8.

 There are many types of geraniums that thrive in both sun and shade and come in every color imaginable.
 Most geraniums are perennial in zones 9-11 and are often planted as annuals in cooler climates.
 (They can be overwintered to survive for a number of years.)

-Hosta are hardy in zones 3-8 and known to be one of the simplest plants to grow.
+Hosta is hardy in zones 3-8 and known to be one of the simplest plants to grow.
 They will grow in places where nothing else will.
-They get a stalk of purple or white bell shaped flowers, but they are mainly grown for their folliage.
+They get a stalk of purple or white bell-shaped flowers, but they are mainly grown for their foliage.
 Leaves can be variegated, yellow, green, blue, ribbed, heart-shaped, striped… There’s a hosta to suit everyone!